How Tools Learned In Therapy Can Improve Migraine

 Ctrl M Health: For anyone considering therapy, especially for the first time, there are a lot of unknowns.
 The big question is often, “How do I know if the therapist I find is the right therapist?”

-Caryn Seebach: When people ask this question they’re really asking, first and foremost, “Will I like them?”
+Dr. Caryn Seebach: When people ask this question they’re really asking, first and foremost, “Will I like them?”
 And, “Will they be able to help me with my problem beyond what I can do for me?”
 And people are right to be skeptical, you want to know you’re in good hands.
 My guiding light here is: a good therapist is going to be able to tell you whether they can help you with your problems.
 It’s really on the therapist to explain how they’re going to help you.
 Your job is to decide whether that person is a good fit.

 How do you decide if they’re a good fit?
 Trust your instincts.
 This is a relationship like any other.
 I would say it takes three to four sessions to truly feel somebody out.
-In that time, ask yourself if is this someone you feel comfortable sharing with.
+In that time, ask yourself if this is someone you feel comfortable sharing with.
 Do they ask insightful questions that make you feel like they “get it?”
 Or do you feel hurt by them, misunderstood?
 Or maybe you can’t quite put your finger on why it works or doesn’t––that’s okay too.

 Similar to dating, you’re using your instincts, sensing your way forward, and at the end of the day, you’re going with your gut.
 I think peoples’ fear is that they don’t trust their instincts.
 But your instincts won’t fail you.
 Trust yourself.
 In a worst-case scenario, you can start again with someone new.
-It may take a few tries, and it’s hard to keep opening yourself up again and again, but it’s worth it when you’re looking for how to find a therapist that can address your needs.
+It may take a few tries, and it’s hard to keep opening yourself up again and again, but it’s worth it when you’re looking to find a therapist that can address your needs.

 Reaching out to your medical providers for referrals can be a great place to start — this could be a primary care physician or a specialist.
 Ideally, it’s someone you trust and have a good rapport with.
 If you prefer to go through insurance, get a list from your carrier and then cross-reference it with a site like Psychology Today or Good Therapy, where therapists list profiles with important details like their education, specialties, and style of therapy.
 These profiles often link to the therapist’s own website, where you can often find more specific information like fees and steps to get started.
 It’s not a perfect science, but having more than a name can go a long way towards narrowing down your search.